xcore/sc_xtcp/module_xtcp/doc/system.rst

 ---------------------

-The following Figure shows the architecture of the TCP/IP stack when attaching to an independent Ethernet MAC through an XC channel:
+The following Figure shows the architecture of the TCP/IP stack when attaching to an independent Ethernet MAC through an xC channel:

 .. only:: html